 The problem with having a never-ending to-do list is that it can get out of control and that you tend to look at the tasks from top to bottom or pick off the easy ones.
 Nine times out of ten, the tasks aren't prioritised so you end up not spending your time where it really matters.

 The 55% rule is about putting the bang where the buck is.
 In small business, we want to earn money.
 That means making profits by providing good products and services and value for our customers so that they'll return and keep buying from us.

 What I came to realise in my business was that most tasks that are unrelated to the direct client experience can be done with 55% effort.
 Anything more was a waste of my time and my energy – time and energy that I could be using to get more customers and earn more profits.

 Nobody’s perfect.
 We all know that, but so many of us inexplicably strive for perfection in everything we do.
 We wear our perfectionism like a badge of honour, like it’s something to be proud of.

 In striving for perfection we spend countless hours on tasks that potentially have minimal impact.
 But why?
 What is it ultimately giving us?
 55% is all about getting the task done just that little bit better than average but not overcooking it.

 The 55% rule is about not obsessing over a task.
 It’s about ticking tasks off your to-do list in the most efficient way possible.

-When you free your time up you also free your mind to think and to then be able to spend the time on your business.
-There's a wonderful saying that goes, ‘Work on your business, not in your business'.
+When you free your time up you also free your mind to think and then be able to spend the time on your business.
+There's a wonderful saying that goes, ‘Work on your business, not in your business.
 The 55% rule frees up your time to work on your business to find areas where you can add value to your business to make it prosper.